Tetrakern/fictioneer/DOCUMENTATION.md

 ### Terms Shortcode

-Renders a group of taxonomy terms, either globally or for a specific post.
+Renders a group of terms similar to those on story pages, either globally or for a specific post.

 * **type:** The queried taxonomy.
 Choose between `category`, `tag`, `genre`, `fandom`, `character`, and `warning`.
 Default `tag`.
 * **post_id:** Query only terms for a specific post.
 Default `0` (none).